celery/celery/docs/userguide/canvas.rst

 * :meth:`~celery.result.GroupResult.join`

-    Gather the results for all of the subtasks and return a list with them ordered by the order of which they were called.
+    Gather the results of all subtasks
+    and return them in the same order as they were called (as a list).

 .. _canvas-chord: